-Discipline is Your Responsibility!: Behavior and discipline of your students is the responsibility of you and your chaperons.
-While in the park, there must be one chaperone with every seven children at all times.
-This includes in the Lehman Caves Cafe & Gift Shop.
-If the rangers have any difficulty ensuring the protection of the resources or safety of the group, the program will end and the group will be asked to leave the park.
+Discipline is Your Responsibility: The behavior and discipline of your students is the responsibility of you and your chaperones.
+While in the park, there must be one chaperone for every seven children in grades four through 12 and one chaparone for every 5 students K through 3 at all times, including when you are in the Lehman Caves Cafe & Gift Shop.
+If the rangers have any difficulty ensuring the protection of the cave or safety of the group, the program will end and the group will be asked to leave the park.
 Instructors and chaperons can be held legally and financially responsible for the actions of the group or individuals in the group.
 To minimize any potential problems, please review the rules and regulations with your students before your visit.

 It is important to us that you and your students remain safe and comfortable throughout your visit to Great Basin National Park.
 This way, your educational adventure will be a success.

 Lehman Caves: While in the cave, the group must stay with the ranger at all times.
-The ranger will turn off lights as the tour exits rooms in the cave, so it is important for the safety of your students that they do not lag behind or try to leave the group!
+The ranger will turn off the lights behind the group as they go, so it is important for the safety of your students that they do not lag behind or try to leave the group!

-General : There must be one adult (21 or older) for every seven children at all times.
+General: There must be the proper ratio of chaperones to students for every group.
 Everything in Great Basin National Park is protected!
 Do not pick flowers, collect rocks, take pine cones, or touch cave formations.
 While hiking, stay on the designated trails.

 Lehman Caves: No food, drinks (including water!), gum, candy, or bags of any kind are allowed in the cave.
 Cameras are permitted in the cave, but students will be instructed as to when and where they may take photographs in the cave.
 Any behavior that compromises the protection of the cave or safety of the group will result in a prompt end to the tour.

-Camping: Campsites are first come, first served and cannot be held for friends or late arrivals.
-Quiet hours are 9:00 p.m. to 7:00 a.m.
+Camping: Campsites are first-come, first-serve and cannot be held for friends or late arrivals.
+Quiet hours are 10:00pm to 6:00am.
 Up to two vehicles and eight people are allowed per campsite.
-For information on the Grey Cliffs group campground, contact Paul Marques at (775) 234-7511.
+To reserve a group site(s) at Grey Cliffs Campground go to recreation.gov.